School clothing allowance application period opens

 Due to the COVID-19 pandemic, school clothing allowance program recipients will receive either an electronic benefit transfer (EBT) card or a check in place of the traditional paper voucher.
 This system upgrade allows for both online transactions and increased choice of vendors when purchasing school clothing or piece goods.
 The EBT card will operate as a debit card; the checks may be deposited or cashed.

-“In 2019, more than 61,193 West Virginia children were assisted by the school clothing allowance program,” said Linda Watts, Commissioner of DHHR’s Bureau for Children and Families, in a news release.
+“In 2019, more than 61,193 West Virginia children were assisted by the school clothing allowance program,” said Linda Watts, Commissioner of DHHR’s Bureau for Children and Families.
 “This program fills an important need for children and families in back to school preparations and now does so in a safe manner by allowing families to shop from the safety of their homes during the pandemic.”

-Individuals can apply online at www.wvpath.org or request an application be mailed to them by contacting their local DHHR office or by calling 877-716-1212.
-Applications must be received in the local DHHR office by Sept.
-30.
+Individuals may apply online at www.wvpath.org or request an application be mailed to them by contacting their local DHHR office or by calling 1-877-716-1212.
+Applications must be received in the local DHHR office by September 30, 2020.